This tutorial gives you an overview and talks about the fundamentals of SAP Business Objects.

 Discovery and Analysis

-You can also recognize, based on the actual products in this category that this category provides you with products which allows your business users to use the corporate data and build their own analytical content, as all of the products in this category are designed for a business user without always having to rely on the IT department.
+You can also recognize, based on the actual products in this category that this category provides you with products that allow your business users to use the corporate data and build their own analytical content, as all of the products in this category are designed for a business user without always having to rely on the IT department.

 In the category Dashboards and Apps you have two products: